34 Gray Seal Bycatch

 34.4 Implications

 Under the MMPA, if bycatch exceeds PBR levels, Take Reduction Teams may be convened to develop plans to reduce incidental mortality and serious injury from commercial fishing to less than the PBR level.
-While gray seal bycatch exceeded the PBR level for the US portion of the stock in 2019, the 5-year mean level of bycatch has remained below PBR and the stock is not considered strategic.
+While gray seal bycatch in U.S. waters exceeds the PBR level for the U.S. portion of the stock, it does not exceed the range-wide PBR.
+If complete range-wide information were available, human-caused mortality and serious injury would be unlikely to exceed the range-wide PBR for this stock.
+Thus, this stock is not considered strategic.

 34.5 Get the data